Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Parametric Multistage Stochastic Optimization Problems

 are well defined and yield, by backward induction, the sequence~$\sequence{\ValueFunction_t}{t \in \ic{0, \horizon}}$ of \emph{parametric value functions}.
 Under stagewise independence of the noises in Assumption~\ref{as:discrete_white_noise}, the value functions $\sequence{\ValueFunction_t}{t \in \ic{0, \horizon}}$ in~\eqref{eq:parametric_value_functions} give the optimal value of the multistage Problem~\eqref{eq:multistage_criterion}-\eqref{eq:constraints_end}, in the sense that

-We refer to Bertsekas~\cite{bertsekas1995dynamic} and Puterman~\cite{puterman94} for a comprehensive presentation of the Stochastic Dynamic Programming method.
+We refer to Bertsekas~\cite{bertsekas1995dynamic} and Puterman~\cite{puterman94} for a comprehensive presentation of the Stochastic Dynamic Programming method. \begin{remark} Although the parametric value functions $\sequence{\ValueFunction_t}{t \in \ic{0, \horizon}}$ in~\eqref{eq:parametric_value_functions} take the parameter $\param$ as an argument, we use a semicolon ``;'' to isolate it from the state variable $\state$.
+This notation is used to emphasize on the special role of the parameter in the PMSOP framework, as discussed in~\S\ref{sec:role_of_parameter}. \end{remark}

-Since parametric value functions are defined as the infimum of a certain criterion in the Bellman equations, they are \say{marginal functions}, a class of function of rich properties \cite{bonnans2013perturbation}.
+Since parametric value functions are defined as the infimum of a certain criterion in the Bellman equations, they are \say{marginal functions}, a class of functions with rich properties \cite{bonnans2013perturbation}.
 To ease applications to our context, we introduce the (parametric) \emph{$Q$-functions}

 For the same reason, we also introduce the (possibly empty) parametric \emph{solution sets}